History & Newsletters

 • 2022 in conjunction with other agencies we have new “no wake buoys” at both entrances to the channel.

-• 2022 – Defended the lower lake being made an excessive “no wake” zone.
+• 2022 – Defended against and helped defeat the County’s proposal to make the lower lake an excessive “no wake” zone.

 • On-Going – Citizens Volunteer Water Monitoring – Testing the water quality of the lakes – 1980s to present